datacamp-content-public/courses-intro-to-python-beta/chapter1.md

 Welcome to the short introductory tutorial for Python.
 Here is how this tutorial works: In the editor (in the top right quadrant of the screen) you will be able to write Python code to solve assigned problems.
-In order to make your code more understandable to yourself and others, you can use comments, explanations.`#` symbol indicates the start of a line of comment.
+In order to make your code more understandable to yourself and others, you can use comments, explanations.`#` symbol indicates the start of a comment line.
 This line is simply ignored by the machine.
 You can also write more substantial comments over multiple lines.
 For this you should use triple quotation marks  as `"""Comment that can be in multiple lines"""`.
+However, in this case you will also need to indicate the end of the comment, again by using triple quotes.

-For each chapter, you will have a part of script that is already developed, and part that requires your input.
-The latter parts will be explicitly marked with `[DIY]`.
+For each chapter, you will have a part of the script that is already developed, and a part that requires your input.
+The latter parts will be explicitly marked with `[DIY]` [i.e. Do It Youself!].
 It is imperative that you develop these parts of the code before submitting your answer for the chapter.

 To pre-test your solutions, you can use "Run Code" button.
-Python output, including problems will be displayed in IPython Shell window bellow the script.
+Python output, including problems with your code, will be displayed in IPython Shell window bellow the script.

 Note that you can also write commands directly in the shell and execute them by clicking enter, but these will not be saved for your future reference.

 Once you are happy with results delivered by your script in the editor (script.py), you can submit your code via "Submit Answer" button.

 `@instructions`
-Make the text you see a one line comment
+Make the text in black a one line comment

 `@hint`
 Put `#` at the beginning of a line to comment it out